xantari/PinCab.Configurator/readme.md

 18. All features of the existing ScreenRes editor exist in program (Utilites >> Screen res editor)
 19. UltraDMD Registry Key read/write/validation
 20. DMDDevice.ini (DMDExt / FlexDMD) read/write/validation
+21. VPinMame registry location settings (for those not using DMDExt).
+	a.
+Option to set Default
+	b.
+Option to update all previously run ROM's DMD positions

 # Instructions